 15. Suggest Users To Check Out

-TikTok is a social network, so you don’t have to be the only church sharing Christian content.
+TikTok is a relatively new social media platform, so you don’t have to be the only church sharing Christian content.
 Help users find the right type of videos to watch by suggesting new users for them to follow.

 There are many Christian influencers showing their love for God and Jesus.
 There is even a Jesus hashtag with over 85 million views.
 That bodes well for churches wanting to start using TikTok.
 People are interested.
 They just need more content to consume.